rabihkodeih/galmin/README.md

     "cluster_node_2" (127.0.0.1) is up
     "cluster_node_3" (127.0.0.1) is up

-you may want at this stage to ping each node from each other node and from the machine you have installed the management tool.
+you may want at this stage to ping each node from each other node.

 Now we are ready to start the installation process.